A Mechanistic Study of Transformers Training Dynamics: Experimental results

-\paragraph{Impact on the learned circuits.} Figure \ref{fig:circuit-finetune} shows the final circuit found in one of our finetuning experiments.
-The training was initialized with the circuit in Figure \ref{fig:circuits-corrected}, after adding a token embedding to encode for $x=2$, resulting in Figure \ref{fig:circuit-finetune-start}.
-The final embeddings are not that far from the initial one, with the transformer having learned to mainly pay attention to the non-spurious tokens that are not equal to 2.
+\paragraph{Impact on the learned circuits.} \cref{fig:circuit-finetune} shows the final circuit found in one of our finetuning experiments.
+The training was initialized with the circuit in \cref{fig:circuits_corrected}, after adding a token embedding to encode for $x=2$, resulting in \cref{fig:circuit-finetune-start}.
+The final embeddings are not that far from the initial ones, with the transformer having learned to mainly pay attention to the non-spurious tokens that are not equal to 2.
 It also pays some attention to 0 and 1 in positions $t=7$ and $t=10$.
 However, this faulty attention is corrected by the value matrix.
-Once again, the final configuration seems somewhat close to the initial one, as shown by the attention pattern reported in Figure \ref{fig:init-attn}.
+Once again, the final configuration seems somewhat close to the initial one, as shown by the attention pattern reported in \cref{fig:initialization}.
 This is consistent with the observations made in the previous subsections.

 \paragraph{Benefits of transfer.} Overall, our transfer experiment highlights the transferability of circuits and the usefulness of a curriculum in facilitating the learning of challenging tasks by inducing effective circuits through tasks that are easier to solve.
 Although our experiments are performed in two stages, we hypothesize that the same type of mechanism can explain the importance of data curation.
+We also note that curriculum learning has shown its benefits in other settings, such as semi-supervised learning and self-training~\citep{odonnat2024diversity, cascante2021curriculum}.

-\subsection{Impact of the Hyperparameters}
+\subsection{Impact of the hyperparameters}

 In this section, we conduct ablation studies on the training hyperparameters.
 In \cref{fig:ablation-seed}, we observe the high variability of the test accuracy for a fixed seed after $1000$ epochs when varying the batch size, hidden dimension, learning rates, and MLP learning rates. \cref{fig:ablation} is similar with more regularity as it is averaged over $100$ runs with different seeds.
 This study shows that the exit of saddle points is highly dependent on the hyperparameters.